CNIL calls for changes in the use of US collaborative tools by French universities

 Following the Schrems II ruling, the CNIL was asked by the Conférence des présidents d'université and the Conférence des grandes écoles to comment on the use of "collaborative suites for education" proposed by US companies, particularly regarding international transfers of personal data.
 Given the risk of illegal access to data, the CNIL calls for changes in the use of these tools and will support organisations in identifying possible alternatives.

 The Conférence des grandes écoles (CGE) and the Conférence des présidents d'université (CPU) have consulted the CNIL on the compliance with GDPR of some collaborative tools edited by US-based companies.
 This request comes in the wake of the invalidation of the Privacy Shield by the Court of Justice of the European Union (CJEU), in the context of the digital transformation of higher education, and more broadly of all public and private organisations, and where cloud computing technologies are often rolled out.
-Such technologies raise issues relating international data flows, data access by authorities in third countries, but European digital sovereignty.
+Such technologies raise issues relating international data flows, data access by authorities in third countries, but also European digital sovereignty.
 In addition, on 17 May 2021, the government announced a national strategy for the cloud, in order address the major challenges of this technology, with the aim of better protecting the data processed in these services while reaffirming our sovereignty.

 The consequences of the invalidation of the Privacy Shield

 On 16 July 2020, the CJEU ruled that the requirements of U.S. domestic law, and in particular certain programmes enabling access by U.S. public authorities to personal data transferred from the EU to the U.S. for national security purposes, result in limitations on the protection of personal data which are not circumscribed in a way that satisfies requirements that are essentially equivalent to those required under EU law, and that this legislation does not grant data subjects actionable rights before the courts against the U.S. authorities.
 The CJUE infered that transfers of personal data from the EU to the US are contrary to the GDPR and the EU Charter of Fundamental Rights, unless additional safeguards are added or the transfers are justified under Article 49 of the GDPR (which allows derogations in specific situations).

 While the CNIL and its counterparts are still analysing all the consequences of this decision, French and European public and private organisations must already comply with these new rules by favouring solutions that comply with the GDPR, particularly when they use cloud computing solutions.

 In particular, this ruling had consequences in France on the implementation of the Health Data Hub, which is currently hosted in a US infrastructure (Microsoft Azure).
 Indeed, the Council of State has recognised a risk of transferring health data to the United States, due to Microsoft's submission to US law, and has requested additional guarantees accordingly.
 Sharing this concern, the CNIL asked and obtained new guarantees from the Ministry of Health, and in particular that the technical solution would be changed within a specified timeframe.
-The Health Data Hub will thus be hosted in a way that mitigates this risk within 12 to 18 months and, in any event, no more than two years after November 2020.
+The Health Data Hub will thus be hosted in a way that eliminate this risk within 12 to 18 months and, in any event, no more than two years after November 2020.

 CNIL's position on US tools for higher education and research